gumaerc-testorg/15.012-spring-2011/content/pages/syllabus.md

 Course Requirements
 -------------------

 Before each class, you are expected to read at least the relevant case and usually an extra article and/or note.
-All required readings are cited in the [readings]({{< baseurl >}}/pages/readings) section of the course.
+All required readings are cited in the {{% resource_link 9dbde064-1235-33c6-fef1-b90fe38540ce "readings" %}} section of the course.
 This list also includes optional readings.
 These optional readings are meant for those interested in further reading or for those who want a different reference for the tools and material covered in class.
 In that spirit, there are three optional text books which you can use if you want more detail on any of the theories covered in class:

 \[MFS\] = Mankiw, N. Gregory, and Laurence Ball. _Macroeconomics and the Financial System_.
 Worth Publishers, 2010.
 ISBN: 9781429253673.